Terence Lewis (choreographer): Fear Factor: Khatron Ke Khiladi 3

 In 2010, Lewis was a contestant on Colors TV's Fear Factor: Khatron Ke Khiladi 3 hosted by Priyanka Chopra.
 The 3rd season for 13 boys was held in Copacabana, Brazil.
 He was eliminated in the 11th episode of the show.

 Filmography

 Lewis has done more than 25 movies and musical albums.
 He is well known for his work in Lagaan, Goliyon Ki Raasleela Ram-Leela and Gold.
-In 2020, a biopic documentary about his own life Terence Lewis, Indian Man directed by the French director Pierre X. Garnier was released.